1.0 Introduction

 External Key Source: This section displays the following:

-Figure 6: Data displayed according to the drilldown
+Figure 7: Data displayed according to the drill down

-Use the breadcrumbs or click the centre of the chart to navigate to the immediate parent or the main chart whenever required.
+Use the breadcrumbs or click BACK TO ALL KEYS to navigate to the immediate parent or return to the main chart whenever required.

 The PQC Vulnerability by Services/Resources Sunburst chart in Fortanix Key Insight visually represents the distribution of services or resources across various levels of PQC readiness within your Fortanix Key Insight cloud and on-premises connections.